Dhruv712/dhruv_website/_posts/2025-03-09-looming-infinities.md

 A child born in 1950 would barely survive beyond infancy, but incremental advancements have continuously extended survival.
 Imagine if medical progress outpaced disease progression dramatically; those born with seemingly insurmountable conditions could enjoy full, healthy lives.

-Even if we discover a hard limit to lifespan, the cause is not lost – it’s a real possibility that some neurotechnologies will allow us to live on in some way, through a gradual transfer of cognition to computers like the kind described in [this short story](https://www.asimov.press/p/gentle-romance).
+Even if we discover a hard limit to lifespan, the cause is not lost – it’s a real possibility that some neurotechnologies will allow us to live on in some way, through a gradual transfer of cognition to computers like the kind described in <a href="https://www.asimov.press/p/gentle-romance" target="_blank">this short story</a>.

 What if we *could* live for hundreds of years, or thousands, or longer?
 I think a few natural things would happen: